Globalstar Inc. (GSAT) and the Battle of Fundamentals vs. Technicals

-Globalstar Inc. (AMEX:GSAT) went down by -3.21% from its latest closing price compared to the recent 1-year high of $2.98.
-The company’s stock price has collected -5.24% of loss in the last five trading sessions.
+Globalstar Inc. (AMEX:GSAT) went up by 2.15% from its latest closing price compared to the recent 1-year high of $2.98.
+The company’s stock price has collected -5.94% of loss in the last five trading sessions.
 Barron’s reported on 08/29/22 that Apple May Add Satellite Connection to iPhones, Analyst Says

 Is It Worth Investing in Globalstar Inc. (AMEX :GSAT) Right Now?